rixx/ramble/_posts/2020-07-17-travel-log-pt-1.md

 ### Post 4

 Okay, next city.
 Bigger than the last, close to the, uhm, Big River.
 Yes.
 Let's call it that.
 I was super hungry, and since the food was way too salty (home sweet home), I just had to drink some wine.
-I missed the wine.
+I have missed the wine.
 It looks golden in the traditional green glass, and it's so easy to drink just one more glass.
 And one more.
 And then you feel magically compelled to walk the city, especially the old town.

 The old stone houses are looking at me, as if they were itching to tell me of old legends, of knights and monks and betrayal and victory.
 People and books were burnt at the stake here, while the church bells urged them on.
 Stupidity and